2014-2015 Undergraduate & Graduate Catalog

 Transfer students with prior college language study are not eligible to take the placement examination in that language, and must enroll in a course at the next appropriate level.

 Native speakers are not eligible to take the placement exam, nor are they eligible to enroll in 100 or 200-level courses, except SPA 203.
-The students should talk to an advisor in the Department of Modern Languages for proper placement.
+The students should talk to an advisor in the Department of Modern Languages and Literature for proper placement.

 This course is designed for students who have sufficient prior study to make placement in 101 inappropriate.
 The 150 course includes a review of first semester language (101) and covers the same material as 102.
 Completion of the course with a grade of C or higher prepares students for 201.
-The "150" course fulfills the general education category CGE/B.

 Foreign Language Resource Center (Laboratory) (www.gvsu.edu/lrc)